recalledz/project-start/docs/23-raids.md

 * A red alert briefly appears on screen when a raid starts.
 * Raiders attack the Water orb, reducing its stored energy.
 * All disciples rush to intercept raiders as soon as they appear.
-* Raiders stop when intercepted and direct their attacks at the nearby disciples.
+* Raiders now chase nearby disciples instead of continuing toward the Water orb.
 * All disciples immediately pause their current task to join the defense.
 * Each disciple seeks the nearest enemy and engages in melee when in range.
 * If the orb is depleted the sect loses **half** of its stored fruit and softwood.